atlregional/atltransit.org/pages/fares/passes.md

 [Find out more on efforts to make fare payment easier in Atlanta »](/about/regional-transit)

-## Breeze Card passes
+## List of all fare passes

 <div class="col-sm-6 col-xs-12 pull-right">
 	<img class="img-responsive center-block" style="max-height: 285px" src="/build/images/fares/breeze_shadow.png">
 </div>

+Wondering about the best way to pay for your trip?
+Below is a complete listing of all fare passes available in the region.

 Most discounts and passes for each individual transit agency are available on your Breeze Card.

 <p class="text-center bottom-buffer"><a class="btn btn-lg btn-primary top-buffer" href="http://breezecard.com/">Visit breezecard.com <span class="glyphicon glyphicon-new-window" aria-hidden="true"></span></a></p>

-Here's a complete listing of Breeze Card fare products:
+<i class="fa fa-circle right-5"></i> = available on Breeze Card
+<i class="fa fa-circle-thin right-5"></i> = can be purchased with Breeze Card stored value

 {% include fare-passes.html %}